Table of Contents

 Option 2 is what I am currently aiming for, because it is easier to implement and fits into the existing package framework.
 For example, to correct a correlation coefficient for measurement error, the user would need to specify, besides the coefficient and the sample size, also the reliability estimate(s) (for one or both variables).
 The rest is just the correction for attenuation.
 This option does not preclude that, at some point I (or anybody else) would write code to implement a line-by-line reimplementation of the H&S method.
 But that is currently not at the top of my to-do list.

 Note that there is now a discussion of the H&S method under the tips section (see: Hunter and Schmidt Method).
+Also, there is now the psychmeta package, which is specifically geared towards psychometric meta-analyses.

 I get this question quite a bit and the answer is: Yes, I definitely would like to implement methods for fitting meta-analytic models using Bayesian methods.
 In fact, I had developed code for this a long time ago (at the time, interfacing with WinBUGS), but it never quite made it into the package and then I got side-tracked with getting other functionality implemented first.
 I picked up that idea at some point, then started to develop code that would work with JAGS (I would in fact prefer a solution that will work across all platforms), and got side-tracked again.
 So much to do, so little time ...